jelkotron/ragdoll_kitten/README.md

 # Blender Ragdoll

 Blender Ragdoll extends Blender's Armature Objects with Rigid Body Simulation properties.
 Using Blender's native objects and object relations, the system creates serveral layers of meshes and empty objects and offers an interface to control an armature's animation and simulation properties.
-An armature's transformation can be blended between animation and simulation or a combination of both.
+Transformations can be blended between animation and simulation or a combination of both.

 ## Quickstart
 + <b>Install Ragdoll:</b> Download ZIP file from packages directory.
 In <i>Blender Preferences / Add-ons</i> click <i>Install</i> and select ZIP file.
-Make sure the addon is enabled, you can filter by <i>Animation</i> to find the addon in the list.
+Make sure the addon is enabled, you can filter by category <i>Animation</i> to find the addon in the list.

-+ <b>Obtain Rigged Mesh:</b> Not everybody has a mesh with an armature at hand.
-Some websites, for example Mixamo, offer rigged FBX files to download for free.
-These can be imported to blender.
-You could also use the example file supplied.
-TODO: supply file.
++ <b>Obtain Rigged Mesh:</b> If you don't have a mesh with an armature at hand, there are websites that offer FBX files of animated characters to download for free.
+Mixamo offers free content but requires registration.
+Alternatively you can use one of the example file supplied.
+TODO: supply files.

-+ <b>Rigid Body World:</b> With an armature object selected, a Ragdoll Panel is shown in the <i>Physics</i> tab of the Property Panel.
++ <b>Rigid Body World:</b> With an armature object selected, the Ragdoll Panel is shown in the <i>Physics</i> tab of the Property Panel.
 If your scene does not have a <i>Rigid Body World</i> or <i>Rigid Body Constraints</i> set, you will be prompted to add both.

 + <b>Add Ragdoll to Armature:</b> Now your simulation environment is set up, you can create a Ragdoll based on the selected armature by clicking <i>Create</i> in the Ragdoll Panel.
 The operator works in both Pose Mode and Object Mode.
 In Pose Mode it will add Ragdoll functionality to all selected bones, while in Object Mode all visible bones will be used.
 If your armature containts leaf bones on its chain ends, make sure to hide/delete/not select those unless you wish to simulate them.
 Also, you might want to hide complex parts such as fingers.